AYUSH Counselling 2025

 • Understanding of AYUSH Institutes: Candidates have knowledge about various AYUSH institutions' reputations, faculty, infrastructure, and facilities.
 They understand the importance of choosing a well-established and recognized institute for quality education and training.

-• Selection Based on Aptitude and Interest: Perspective candidates carefully consider their aptitude, interests, and passion for specific AYUSH courses before making their choices during counseling.
+• Selection Based on Aptitude and Interest: Perspective candidates carefully consider their aptitude, interests, and passion for specific AYUSH courses before making their choices during counselling.
 They understand that alignment with their interests is vital for a fulfilling career.

-• Open to Learning and Growth: AYUSH counseling participants possess an open mindset, eager to learn about the principles and practices of traditional medicine.
+• Open to Learning and Growth: AYUSH counselling participants possess an open mindset, eager to learn about the principles and practices of traditional medicine.
 They are willing to embrace the philosophies of Ayurveda, Yoga, Naturopathy, Unani, Siddha, and Homoeopathy.

 • Readiness for Alternative Approaches: Perspective candidates are willing to explore and adopt alternative approaches to healthcare and wellness.
 They understand the holistic nature of AYUSH systems and are open to integrating them with conventional medicine if necessary.

-• Optimism and Perseverance: AYUSH counseling perspective involves optimism and perseverance in the face of competition and limited seat availability.
+• Optimism and Perseverance: AYUSH counselling perspective involves optimism and perseverance in the face of competition and limited seat availability.
 Candidates remain positive throughout the process and believe in their abilities to secure admission in their preferred AYUSH courses.

 Challenges and Solutions in the Counselling Process